poweredbymo/football-scouting-model-lfc/README.md

 ### Model Performance
 - Successfully identified 2/3 of ESPN's expert recommendations
-- Predicted Raphinha as top target → Confirmed by transfer news
+- Predicted Raphinha as top target which was confirmed by transfer news.
+Raphinha also went on to carry Barcelona to a title in 2025 and become a world-class output machine, validating the model's recommendations.
-- Excluded unrealistic options (goalkeepers, defenders, retired players)
+- Excluded unrealistic options (goalkeepers, defenders)

 ### Business Value
 - **Cost Efficiency**: Raphinha (£46M) vs alternatives (£56M-£93M)